 The Paper Magicians

-Unlike a lot of planned remakes, Disney acquired the rights to The Paper Magician trilogy written by Charlie N. Holmberg specifically for their streaming site.
+Unlike a lot of planned remakes, Disney acquired the rights to The Paper Magician trilogy written by Charlie N. Holmberg specifically for Disney Plus.
 The books center around Ceony Twill, a young girl attending a school of magic.
 In this world, magicians animate manmade material and Ceony must study paper magic, despite her dreams of working with metal.
 However, she must embrace her magic when an evil magician threatens her mentor's life.
 Ashleigh Powell (The Nutcracker and the Four Realms) is writing the screenplay.
 There is no word yet if the movie will focus solely on the first book in the series or all three.

 Thanks to the 1995 animated movie, everyone knows the story of the heroic sled dog Balto.
 However, Balto wasn't the only very good doggo who took part in the 1925 serum run to Nome, which provided life-saving medicine for the town infected by diphtheria.
 One of the unsung heroes is Togo, the dog who ran the first and longest leg of the journey, traveling over 170 miles in 3 days in temperatures that dropped to 30 degrees below zero.
 Disney is finally giving Togo his due, with a movie that will tell his story.
 Willem Dafoe is playing sled driver Leonhard Seppala who helps turn the unruly puppy into a lead dog.
-Ericson Core will direct from a script by Tom Flynn.
+Ericson Core is directing from a script by Tom Flynn.